Tennessee Court Records

 Tennessee traffic tickets have financial implications.
 These may include penalty fines and court fees.
 The offender also faces the possibility of points being added to their driving record, which may lead to suspension or revocation of their license by the Tennessee Motor Vehicle Commission (MVC).
 Fines vary by the violation (determined by presiding laws and statutes) and sometimes by the court, so a fine for speeding above the designated limit will differ from a fine for a DUI.
 The ticket may also include information on contesting the charge.

-Apart from fines, based on the nature of the cited violation and the outcome, additional penalties can also be incurred.
+Apart from fines, additional penalties can also be incurred based on the nature of the cited violation and the outcome.
 The offender's license type and driving record history may also affect these penalties.
 A specific number of penalty points, based on the violation, will be added to the record of a convicted driver.
-Accumulation of a certain number of points over any period, usually up to 12 points within 12 months, will result in a suspension of your license.
+Accumulating a certain number of points over any period, usually up to 12 points within 12 months, will result in a suspension of your license.

 Traffic violations are classified as moving and non-moving violations.
-Moving violations are traffic laws violated by a vehicle in motion, while Non-moving violations tend to relate to parking or faulty violations.
-Non-moving violations also can occur when the car is moving but are differentiated by the treatment of the courts and Tennessee Department of Safety & Homeland Security (DSHS) as non-moving violations are not reported to the Driver's Services Division and will not appear on your driving record.
+Moving violations are traffic laws a vehicle violates while in motion, while non-moving violations relate to parking or faulty violations.
+Non-moving violations can also occur when the car is moving, but they are differentiated by the treatment of the courts and the Tennessee Department of Safety & Homeland Security (DSHS), as non-moving violations are not reported to the Driver's Services Division and will not appear on your driving record.

 What to Do When You Get a Traffic Ticket in Tennessee?